olmero/spring-boot-starter-rollbar/rollbar-logback-spring-boot-starter/README.md

 In this case everything that is logged as `WARN` or `ERROR` will be forwarded to Rollbar.

-As this module has a dependency to `spring-boot-starter-rollbar`, the rollbar configuration options can also be applied.
+As this module has a dependency to `rollbar-spring-boot-starter`, the rollbar configuration options can also be applied.